MyPureCloud/client-app-sdk/doc/index.md

 1. When registering your app, configure the URL in the format: https://myapp.mydomain.com?pcEnvironment=\{\{pcEnvironment\}\}
 1. Include `pcEnvironmentQueryParam: 'pcEnvironment'` in your ClientApp config to dynamically determine the environment
-1. Use `myClientApp.pcEnvironment` to access the environment later when needed (e.g. to pass to the [PureCloud Platform API Javascript Client](https://developer.mypurecloud.com/api/rest/client-libraries/javascript/index.html)).
+1. Use `myClientApp.pcEnvironment` to access the environment later when needed (e.g. to pass to the [Genesys Cloud Platform API Javascript Client](https://developer.mypurecloud.com/api/rest/client-libraries/javascript/index.html)).

 ### Manual Configuration

-You can also manually specify the PureCloud environment or origin.
+You can also manually specify the Genesys Cloud environment or origin.
 For details on supported options, see [ClientApp](./ClientApp.md)

 ## Modules